AdityaGovardhan/cosmosQA-research/README.md

 4. Tried older roBERTa model to bypass the token type embedding layer issue.
 5. Phase 1 Report.
 6. Performed Error Analysis on 19 samples from 2000-2500 in the Validation set data
+7. Co-ordinated in roberta-base grid search to improve accuracy by about 3%
+8. Established Kaggle platform python notebook to mitigate Google Colab issues like idle timeout and 12 hour limit
+9. Explored use of bert-large to improve accuracy

 - Suryanshu :
 1. Went through the CosmosQA paper and forum "http://jalammar.github.io/illustrated-bert/" to get some idea about normal BERT working.
 Also going trying to go through GPT2 paper as it has been used to improve the performance of cosmosQA.